Individuals, Families, and Relationships.

 • Insomnia: There are practical things you can do to allow for the possibility of sleep, like keeping your bedroom cool and not checking the time if you wake up during the night.
 But when “unfinished business” from your life is disturbing your sleep, addressing it can lead toward relief and more peaceful nights.

 • Trauma: Disasters happen to all of us.
 A small thing can have a big effect on one person, and a big thing can have a small effect on someone else.
 There’s no comparison and no blame, we’re all different.
-The only thing that matters is how you are being affected and what could make a difference so that your life stops being restricted by your past.
+The only thing that matters is how you are being affected and what could make a difference so that your life becomes less restricted by your past.

 • Abuse: To recover from any kind of abuse, safety comes first.
 You might need to leave the environment you’re in.
 If you don’t feel safe in your own body you can’t feel safe anywhere, and it takes as long as it takes to feel safe.
 Healing isn’t linear and it can’t happen in isolation.
 You were hurt in relationship and it’s only in relationship that you may heal.
 What’s different this time is that you can choose an empathetic and respectful person to face your history of abuse together with you.

-• Grief: The death of someone you love, the loss of a relationship, your health, a work identity, can leave you staggered and disoriented, not sure how to keep going.
+• Grief: The death of someone you love, the loss of a relationship, your health, an identity, can leave you staggered and disoriented, not sure how to keep going.
 Some losses are old and this might be the first time you’re letting yourself experience them.
 In the company of someone who doesn’t hurry you to “get over it and move on,” you can speak about your loss, and in time, accept its place in the larger story of your life.

 • Chronic unhappiness: Something feels perpetually off, a pervasive sorrow and frustration that you can’t seem to shake.
 Disappointment, feeling forsaken, being stuck playing a role vs. living and relating authentically, undigested trauma – these are some of the things that can lead to chronic unhappiness.